gardener/diki/README.md

     --rule-id=242414
 ```

-Additionally, if `diki run` is ran with the provider `managedk8s`, the run configuration file is not necessary.
-Diki will use a default configuration for the `managedk8s` provider.
+- Run a scan with a predefined configuration (only available for the `managedk8s` provider)
 ```bash
 diki run \
     --provider=managedk8s